jstratton/GetData_Project/README.md

 1. Each variable forms a column, and multiple variables aren't stored in a single column.
 2. Each distinct observation forms a row, and is identified by a unique combination of subject_id and activity.
 3. Each type of observational unit forms a table.
-I would classify the tabulated observations as a single type on the grounds that
+I would classify the tabulated observations as a single type on the grounds that:
 	a.
 All of the data shares a common experimental history
 	b.
 Each observation underwent identical manipulations
 	c.
 Every observation has an identical format.